-Some exceptions: If you qualify for Extra Help under Part D or a Medicare Savings Program, you won't pay late penalties.
+Some exceptions: If you qualify for Extra Help under Part D or have your Part B premiums paid by your state under a Medicare Savings Program, you won't pay late penalties.
 If you have Medicare due to disability, any late penalty you incur will cease when you reach 65 and become entitled to Medicare based on your age.

 How to enroll

 To sign up for Part A or B, call Social Security at 1-800-772-1213 and make an appointment for an interview, which can be done on the phone or at your local Social Security office.
 If English is not your first language, you can request an interpreter at no charge.